lostsidewalk/cultivator/README.md

 ## REST API

-The Growmate application provides a RESTful API for interacting with sensors and actuators.
+The Cultivator application provides a RESTful API for interacting with sensors and actuators.

 ### Sensors